Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 We also report the results on non-vision tabular dataset in \cref{fig:compas_results}.
 We observe similar results to \cref{fig:utk_results} and \cref{fig:celeba_results}.
-Note that ``group-labeled only'' shows better fairness criterion because of the rapid decreases of accuracies in the low group label regime.
+Note that ``group-labeled only'' shows better fairness criterion in price of the rapid decrease of accuracy in the low group label regime.
 Our method generally performs better than other baselines in all methods in terms of fairness.
-We point out that although the accuracies of \ours are slightly less than the other baselines, it does not mean a performance gain of baselines since they must sacrifice much more accuracy to achieve similar $\Delta_M$ to \ours by our model selection rules.
-However, we note that our method can be limited in this scenario because learning a group classifier from the tabular data could occur a severe overfitting issue.
-We expect that the overall results can be improved by enhancing the group classifier performances.
+We point out that although the accuracies of \ours are slightly lower than those of the other baselines, it does not necessarily mean that those schemes perform better since they must sacrifice much more accuracy to achieve similar $\Delta_M$ to \ours.
+To clarify this, we plotted the full accuracy-fairness trade-offs with different hyperparameters on COMPAS in \cref{fig:tradeoff}.
+We clearly observe that CGL dominates ``pseudo label'' by achieving a better Pareto trade-off curve, which implies the validity of our model selection rule given in Section \ref{paragraph: model selection}.